stajichlab/Workshop_Annotation_2021/docs/index.md

 ```
 Wait for it to finish.

-Check out files in the `logs` directory
+Check out info in the `logs` directory to see if any errors

 ## Training